maumcl/project-batch-processing/README.md

 ### 4. Load Data into a Database
 Upload the transformed data to a BigQuery database for analysis and visualization.

-### 5. Integrate Streaming with Kafka
-(Optional) Implement a streaming pipeline using Apache Kafka for real-time data ingestion.
+### 5. Create Aggregations and Views for Reporting
+Created aggregated views and visualizations on Looker Studio for easier reporting and business insights.

 ### 6. Set Up an ETL Workflow
 Create an ETL workflow using a scheduler like Apache Airflow to automate the pipeline.

-### 7. Document Your Project
-Maintain comprehensive documentation of the project, including how to set up, run, and maintain the pipeline.

-### 8. Deploy the Pipeline
+### 7. Deploy the Pipeline
 Deploy the pipeline in a production environment and ensure monitoring and scalability.

 ## Technologies Used

 - **PySpark**: For data processing and transformation
 - **Google Cloud Platform (GCP)**: For cloud storage and BigQuery database
-- **Apache Kafka**: For streaming data (optional)
+- **Data Build Tool (DBT)**: For testing, modeling, and transforming data
-- **Apache Airflow**: For workflow automation (optional)
+- **Apache Airflow**: For workflow automation

 ## Installation

 1. Clone the repository: